 The South African Medical Aid system is very different to what you would have experienced from most other countries around the world.
 The base plans have hospital and chronic disease cover which will allow you access to private hospitals all around South Africa.
 The cover is usually split into -IN HOSPITAL- and -OUT OF HOSPITAL-, the higher plans include more cover for your out of hospital expenses.
-Unfortunately it becomes quite complex thereafter and I would recommend talking to a broker to explain it in further detail.
+Unfortunately it becomes quite complex thereafter, and it is advisable to talk to a broker to explain it in further detail.

 What options are available on medical aid?

-There are a variety of different options out there, from base hospital plans that only cover you when you are admitted into hospital to the high end plans that would pay for out of hospital expenses including Doctors, Dentists, Specialist and Medication.
+There are a variety of different options in the market, from base hospital plans that only cover you when you are admitted into hospital to the high end plans that would pay for out of hospital expenses including Doctors, Dentists, Specialist and Medication.